Emergency Preparedness

 National Incident Management System (NIMS) Trainings

 National Incident Management System (NIMS) Trainings guide all levels of government, nongovernmental organizations and the private sector to work together to prevent, protect against, mitigate, respond to and recover from incidents.
-The trainings provide stakeholders across the whole community with the shared vocabulary, systems and processes to successfully deliver the capabilities described in the National Preparedness System.
+These training courses provide stakeholders across the whole community with the shared vocabulary, systems, and processes to successfully deliver the capabilities described in the National Preparedness System.
 NIMS defines operational systems that guide how personnel work together during incidents.

 Phycological First Aid Training